andylippitt/nodejs-pool/README.md

-# nodejs-poolController - docker
+# nodejs-poolController - docker and kubernetes support
+This is a docker, docker-compose, and kubernetes/helm configuration for https://github.com/tagyoureit/nodejs-poolController

+# ssh tunnel to server with rs485
-This is setup to run via an ssh proxy to a raspberry pi connected to the pool via RS485 serial bus
+the nodejs-pool-proxy project is an socat->ssh->socat->device tunnel used to connect to whichever device has the rs485 adapter installed (in my case a pi zero w attached to the pool controller).

-# requirements
-You'll need to create an RSA key without passphrase to use this setup
+You'll need to create an RSA key without passphrase for this tunnel to work.

+to use this setup

 ```